codyhsu/sql-powerbi-autosales-dataanalysis-dashboard/Part II Data Insight/README.md

 ## 2. Data Insight

-2.1 **Data Exploration with SQL**:
+This part is for gaining a deeper understanding of the dataset and determining the most relevant insights to visualize in Power BI.
+SQL will be employed during this session for future scalability.

+**1. Data Imspectiom:**
-Use SQL to gain an overview of the dataset, identifying key insights and trends.
+Use SQL to conduct a comprehensive exploration of the dataset, extracting key information and identifying  trends.

-2.2 **Visualization Selection**:
+**2. Dashboard Element Selection:**
-Determine which visualizations are best suited to effectively present and uncover additional insights.
+Carefully select the most appropriate visualizations to effectively communicate insights and reveal additional patterns within the data.

-2.1 **SQL Script Preparation**:
+**3. SQL Script Preparation:**
-Prepare the necessary SQL scripts to integrate and connect MySQL and PowerBI.
+Prepare the essential SQL scripts required to seamlessly integrate and establish connections between MySQL and Power BI, ensuring smooth data flow and analysis.

 ### 2.1 Data Inspection and Summary